c3lang/c3c/README.md

 # C3 Language

 C3 is a C-like language trying to be "an incremental improvement over C" rather than a whole new language.
-C3 is based on the ideas of the [C2 language](c2lang.org): to iterate on top of C without trying to be a whole new language.
+C3 owes a lot to the ideas of the [C2 language](c2lang.org): to iterate on top of C without trying to be a whole new language.

 C3 tries to be an alternative in the the C/C++ niche: fast and close to the metal.